 Eat and meet

-Located between the river and Litthavixay Guesthouse just off the main road is Kanya Restaurant which serves a large menu of Lao food in bright, clean surrounds.
-For your money you receive extremely large portions with good quality meat.
-The dishes are so big that many can be shared between two people making it a cheap option despite the seemingly inflated prices of dishes.
-The fried pork in coconut milk is an absolute winner and even the fried rice is cheap and tasty.
-Beer here is cheap and the fresh orange juice is refreshing after a day of travel.
-This is one of our favourite places in town.
+Located between the river and Litthavixay Guesthouse just off the main road is Kanya Restaurant, which serves a large menu of Lao food in bright, clean surrounds.
+You can count on fast service and enormous portions with good quality meat.
+The dishes are so big that one can easily be shared between two people making it a cheap option.
+The fried pork in coconut milk at 40,000 kip is an absolute winner and even the fried rice is cheap and tasty.
+There are also plenty of vegetarian stir-fry options too, starting at 30,000 kip.
+Beer is cheap and the fresh orange juice is refreshing after a day of travel.
+This is one of our favourite places to eat in town and you’ll discover that others feel the same way.
+If you’re just passing through Udomxai, it’s worth the 10-minute hike with your backpack from the bus station.

-The small, bamboo-fronted Supailin Restaurant is the only place serving northern Lao-style food in a town full of Chinese-run businesses.
-Menu includes soups, noodle, rice and stir-fry dishes, papaya salad, and laap, all at good prices.
+Hidden behind a wall of potted plants and vines is small, charming Supailin Restaurant, a place serving northern Lao-style food in a town full restaurants catering to Chinese tastes.
+The menu includes soups, noodle, rice and stir-fry dishes, papaya salad and laap, all at good prices.
 It has several books full of recommendations by travellers from all over the world.
-Praise is mostly for the very friendly woman who runs the place, but also for the delicious food.
-The pad Thai is particularly well-reviewed and is indeed tasty.
-Hanging in the shop are shirts for sale -- some from ethnic minorities such as Tai Dam, Khmu, Lue and Yuan -- for 50,000 to 100,000 kip, along with some pretty modern Lao-style shirts too.
+Praise is mostly for the very friendly and entertaining woman who runs the place, but also for the delicious food.
+The cheap pad Thai (20,000 kip) is well reviewed and is indeed pretty good.
+Sometimes the shop has shirts for sale from ethnic minorities such as Tai Dam, Khmu, Lue and Yuan for 50,000 to 100,000 kip, along with some pretty modern Lao-style shirts too.
 Be prepared to wait for your meals here.
-Sometimes a wait in excess of an hour and a half is required and if you are starving, you may well go mad.
+It’s a one-woman show and sometimes a wait in excess of an hour and a half is required so if you’re starving, you may well go mad.
 Some say great food is worth waiting for, but... well, there's a limit!
-It's located just off the main road in the Western end of town away from where most hotels are meaning you'll be in for a bit of a walk to visit it -- but the walk is worth it.
+It's located just off the main road in the Western end of town, near the post office, a short walk that’s worth it.

 Muang Nuea is located halfway between the river and the bus station and serves up a range of Lao dishes and a few Western favourites.
 It's more popular with locals than tourists ensuring quality is good and prices are low.
-The Lao coffee here is tops and is served in nice cups -- a welcome change for Laos.
+The Lao coffee here is tops and is served in nice cups -- a welcome change to the norm in Laos.

-The cafe in the Charming Lao Hotel just off the main road on the road to Phongsali serves a good range of tasty Western and Lao food at reasonable prices.
+The Sinouk Cafe in Charming Lao Hotel just off the main road on the road to Phongsali serves a good range of tasty Western and Lao food at reasonable prices.
 The coffee is espresso, the bread is real and the ice cream delicious.
 It's a good choice for something a bit more modern.
 Free WiFi.

 Jump to a destination